Max Harrop

-Max Harrop (born 30 June 1993 in Oldham, Greater Manchester) is an English football midfielder who plays for Curzon Ashton.
+Max Harrop (born 30 June 1993) is an English football winger who plays for Witton Albion.
 He previously played for Bury in the Football League.

 Playing career

 Harrop spent his youth at the Liverpool Academy, but transferred to the Bury youth team as a teenager.
 He was awarded the 'Promising Newcomer of the Season' award at the club for his progress in 2009–10.
 He made his first team debut on 26 March 2011, replacing Kyle Bennett 79 minutes into a goalless draw with Port Vale at Vale Park.

 He signed a new two-year contract with Bury in June 2011.

-On December 2011 it was announced that Max had signed on a months loan with Conference North side Blyth Spartans.
+In December 2011 it was announced that Max had signed on a months loan with Conference North side Blyth Spartans.
 He returned to Bury during February having been recalled by the parent club.

 In October 2012 Harrop was sent out on loan again, this time to Conference North club Hinckley United, scoring on his debut.

-Nantwich Town F.C.
+Nantwich Town

 On his release from Bury he joined Nantwich Town in the summer of 2013.
-He made his debut for The Dabbers against King's Lynn Town F.C. on 17 August 2013.
-Harrop scored his first goal against Stocksbridge Park Steels F.C. on 7 September 2013.
+He made his debut for The Dabbers against King's Lynn Town on 17 August 2013.
+Harrop scored his first goal against Stocksbridge Park Steels on 7 September 2013.